-One of the earliest works of Makoto Shinkai, 5 cm/s is the anime film that made me a fan of him.
-This is a very realistic story about love, distance and longing for someone that you truly treasure but lost along the path of this short life.
-It’s quite the heartbreaking film and seriously, it’ll made you cry an ocean but not in frustration but in the realistic approached it used on which many people could relate to.
+One of the earliest works of Makoto Shinkai, 5 cm/s is the anime film that made me a fan of his.
+This is a very realistic story about love, distance, and longing for someone that you truly treasure but lost along the path of this short life.
+It’s quite a heartbreaking film and seriously, it will make you cry an ocean but not in frustration but in the realistic approach it used which many people could relate to.
 “The speed at which cherry blossoms fall, it’s supposedly five centimeters per second.”

 The Princess and the Pilot

-We can say that this is not a happy ending film but it was seriously a precious gem with a satisfying tales to tell.
-An adventure-romance film mixed with political background, watching the The Princess and the Pilot was really a breathtaking aerial adventure.
+We can say that this is not a happy ending film but it was seriously a precious gem with satisfying tales to tell.
+An adventure-romance film mixed with a political background, watching The Princess and the Pilot was really a breathtaking aerial adventure.

 Howl’s Moving Castle

-Now this is a very heartwarming story about a young mother who struggle to raise her children, what’s more complicated is that her children are ‘wolf children.’
-The film tells the story of Hana and her conflict of raising her children, should she raise them on a human’s or with the wolf’s way.
+Now this is a very heartwarming story about a young mother who struggles to raise her children, what’s more, complicated is that her children are ‘wolf children.’
+The film tells the story of Hana and her conflict about raising her children, whether should she raise them in a human’s or in a wolf’s way.
 On the other hand, it also shows the self-discovery that her children must experience and their choices.
 So far, Wolf Children is my favorite film from Mamoru Hosoda.